 Although racial and ethnic disparities in educational outcomes narrowed during the 1970s and 1980s, progress toward closing these gaps has slowed considerably; meanwhile, the achievement gap between children from high-income and low-income families widened substantially over the latter half of the twentieth century (Gamoran 2001; Reardon 2011).
-Recent case studies have raised the profile of what are often termed "gap-closing" (Paige and Witty
+Educational disparities appear so entrenched that, "An ironic consequence," in Reardon's (2011) words, is that we tend to think of gaps "as a sociological necessity, rather than as the product of a set of social conditions, policy choices, and educational practices" (p.
+92).
+Teachers can indulge this fatalistic thinking, focusing on students' presumed deficits and making assumptions about how much students care or have the ability to learn (Delpit 1995; Diamond, Randolph, and Spillane 2004).